hindu-comm/weblogs/manasataramgini/2017/06/2017-06-11_some-personal-reflections-on-carl-gauss-bernhard-riemann-and-associated-matters.md

-achievement by saying: *“So I am greatly surprised to be spared this effort, and am overjoyed that it happens to be the son of my old friend who outstrips me in such a remarkable way.*” Gauss right away also wrote to his former student Gerling with praise similar to what he accorded Riemann much later: “*I regard this young geometer Bolyai as a genius of the first order.*”
+achievement by saying: *“So I am greatly surprised to be spared this effort, and am overjoyed that it happens to be the son of my old friend who outstrips me in such a remarkable way.*” Gauss right away also wrote to his former student Gerlingwith praise similar to what he accorded Riemann much later: “*I regard this young geometer Bolyai as a genius of the first order.*”